 That's where Energy Performance Certificates, or EPCs, come in.
-Find out what info it contains, how you can get one and how an EPC can save you money.
+Find out what info an EPC contains, how you can get one and how it can save you money.

 The purpose of the EPC is to give you an indication of how much it will cost you to heat and light the property, and how much CO2 the property emits.
 In a similar way to the multi-coloured stickers you see on new domestic appliances tell you how energy efficient the appliance is, EPC ratings vary from "G" - the most inefficient rating indicated with a red colour - to "A", which means very efficient and shown as dark green.